 210km – 2hrs 30min from Sydney

 The marina at Nelson Bay is the big draw card with lots of places to eat and drink at, and also the whale and dolphin watching cruises go from here.
-There’s also the recently-opened Bannisters Port Stephens, which offers good food and drink right near the marina.
+There’s also Bannisters Port Stephens, which offers good food and drink right near the marina.

 We also love going a bit further round the bay to Corlette.
 Here the beaches are usually quieter and Bagnalls Beach is one of the very few off-leash dog-friendly beaches.